Getting a Mortgage If You’re Paid in Cash

 Can you get a mortgage if you get paid in cash?

 Applicants whose main income is cash payments have a higher chance of mortgage rejection if they head to the market without professional guidance.
-This is simply because there’d be fewer approachable lenders compared to someone who’s paid directly into their bank account – but there’s a quick and easy way to tip the odds in your favour.
+This is simply because there’d be fewer approachable lenders than someone who’s paid directly into their bank account – but there’s a quick and easy way to tip the odds in your favour.

 When is cash income not acceptable?